duckdb/duckdb-web/docs/guides/quirks.md

 Acknowledging and being open about these things is the best we can do.
 In this sense, we provide below a list of examples that may be surprising to some, in the hope that they won't run into them unprepared while investigating a misbehaving multi-page query on tens of terrabytes of parquet files scattered across S3:

 - The aggregate functions `sum`, `list`, and `string_agg` return `NULL` instead of `0`, `[]` and `''`, respectively, for empty groups.
 The SQL Standard commands, we obey.
 - One-based indexing everywhere (e.g., array and string indexing and slicing, and window functions (`row_number`, `rank`, `dense_rank`)).
 The SQL Standard dictates, we comply.
-Good for our R users, bad for our Python users.
+Good for our R users and those with an SQL background, bad for everybody else.
 - DuckDB's `1 = true` is common but violates PostgreSQL compatibility, whereas DuckDB's `'t' = true` is more quirky and was inherited from PostgreSQL.
 DuckDB's `1 = '1.1'` is probably most difficult to justify.
 - `'NaN'::FLOAT = 'NaN'::FLOAT` and `'NaN'::FLOAT > 3` violate IEEE-754 but are necessary for a total order, which is crucial in SQL (also, beware the consequences for `greatest`/`least`/`ORDER BY`)
 - Case insensitivity and the resulting inability to `SELECT A FROM 'file.parquet'` when both `a` and `A` are in the file.
 That's actually a DuckDB thing.
 Great when not working with external data, who wants to need to remember the correct capitalization and otherwise get the wrong numbers?